Malrhis/project-4-codeinstitute/README.md

 ## 6.1 Logical Schema Diagram
 <img height="700px" src="static/images/logical-schema.png">

-Logical schema was developed to have the following tables:
+Logical schema was developed to have the following tables (`models`):
 1. Products
 2. Reviews of each product
 3. User - from `django` as a default